 Landlord-Tenant Lawyer Trenton

-Tenant issues can place a significant burden on a landlord, who maintains certain responsibilities and costs regardless of the tenant’s ability and willingness to pay.
+Tenant issues can place a significant burden on a landlord, who maintains certain responsibilities and costs without regard to the tenant’s ability and willingness to pay.
 The Law Offices of Greg Prosmushkin, P.C. represents landlords of apartment complexes, condominium associations, real estate professionals, individual owners of rental properties, and other landlords in disputes with tenants.
-Call today to schedule a free consultation to speak with one of our attorneys regarding your Landlord-Tenant issues.
+Call today to schedule a free consultation to speak with one of our lawyers regarding your Landlord-Tenant issues.

 Non-Payment of Rent in New Jersey

-Among the permitted reasons for eviction in the Act are those which are called “notice” type actions.
+Among the permitted reasons for eviction classified by the Act are those which are called “notice” type actions.
 These require the Landlord to provide the Tenant with appropriate notices prior to pursuing an eviction.
 Some notice actions include:

 - Breach of landlord rules